 If your home is unoccupied during the day and all its appliances are sitting idle, any solar power generated will not be used.
 This is often overlooked by first-time solar owners.

 To get the best value from a system its best to use as much solar power as possible, either consume it during the day when the sun is on the panels or store it in batteries and use it at night.

 Feed in tariffs have become pathetic these days sitting at around 6-10c for each kWh exported to the grid, why pay thousands for a quality solar power system and then get paid such a reduced rate, Use as much of your solar power as possible this will give you the best value and fastest payback time.

 High energy consuming home appliances like dishwashers, washing machines, cloth dryers and electric hot water systems can be set on a timer to run during the day using only solar power.

 The solar rebate is a point of sale discount you can claim on a system and is worth close to $650 per kW of solar power installed.
 A new 3kW system can include $2,100 in rebates.

-Claiming the rebate is not a one off offer, you can claim again for another system.
+Claiming the rebate is not a one-off offer, you can request again for another system.

 The current rules apply: